 DX for sports and wildlife photography

 Many sports and wildlife photographers prefer to shoot with DX, because it gives them better “reach”.
-They like the faster FPS speeds and robust AF – two important features we only see in top of the line DSLRs like Nikon D4 today.
+They like the faster FPS speeds and robust AF – two important features we only see in the top-of-the-line DSLRs like Nikon D4 today.
 Unfortunately, I do not think Nikon wants to keep these folks in consideration, not for long.
 I think Nikon’s general stance on this situation is “sports and wildlife folks often shoot with expensive telephoto lenses, so they should be able to afford high-end camera bodies”.
 At the same time, DSLRs like Nikon D7000 have gotten much faster and better, so Nikon might be just bringing those high-end features to cheaper mid-level cameras, instead of trying to sell an expensive APS-C camera body.

 Full-frame DSLR is here to stay